The Best Pumpkin Science Activities that will Engage Your Kids

 • cake

-It’s pretty easy to find a variety of pumpkin baked goods at the grocery store in the fall.
+It’s pretty easy to find a variety of pumpkin baked goods at the grocery store in the fall months.
 You don’t have to spend tons of money because you just need to provide a small taste of each food.

 Make a graph on a large piece of chart paper and the kids can use dot stickers to record how well they like each pumpkin sample.
-Count up the totals in each grid and help kids analyze the data.
+Count up the totals in each grid and help kids analyze the data during your circle time.
 Which type of pumpkin was the favorite?
 Which was the least favorite?
 How can you tell?

 Kids can gather data during the taste test and analyze the data just like scientists.